Kriplink/nepremicnine.net-web-scraper/README.md

 The arguments can be found in the URL on [nepremicnine.net](https://www.nepremicnine.net/), when you search for specific apartments with conditions.
 ![Arguments](https://user-images.githubusercontent.com/48378286/168442605-16cec95e-d890-496f-a854-977f579d533e.png)

 4. That's it.
-After the function finishes, which might take a few minutes, an array filled with Apartment objects are returned.
+After the function finishes, which might take a few minutes, an array filled with Apartment objects is returned.